Workshop Information and Powerpoints

 Laenne Thompson, Director, Field Services, David P. Weikart Center for Youth Program Quality

-This workshop will focus on ways to encourage youth to relate to others with acceptance and sensitivity to diverse perspectives and experiences.
-Participants will collaboratively explore the definition of empathy, learn strategies and methods to support development of these skills in youth and assess and identify next steps to support this work in the out-of-school time setting.
+This workshop focused on ways to encourage youth to relate to others with acceptance and sensitivity to diverse perspectives and experiences.
+Participants explored the definition of empathy, learn strategies and methods to support development of these skills in youth and assess and identify next steps to support this work in the out-of-school time setting.

 Inspiring Adult and Youth Connections through SEL